miyasuta/auth-samples/README.md

     - Authentication is done by destination, with **OAuthUserTokenExchange**.
 Here, authentication is done as a business user.
 - salesorders -> products:
     - Authentication is done by destination, with **OAuthClientCredentails**.
 Here, authentication is done as a system user.

+##How to start
+1. Clone this repository.
+2. Execute `npm i` on each component.
+3. Start products with `cds watch`.
+4. Start salesorders with 'cds watch --port 4005`.
+5. Start salesordersui with `npm start`.